We will be recruiting for the MFA program in Costume Design in the spring of 2024 for admittance in fall of 2024.

 In order to strengthen the relationship between design and technology, those MFA students awarded an assistantship with the Theatre Department work in the Costume Shop as costume technologists.

-The applicant is required to interivew with a Purdue representative and submit the following materials when applying to the MFA Costume Design program:
+The applicant is required to interview with a Purdue representative and submit the following materials when applying to the MFA program in Costume Design: